 - sl_id or id ** Do NOT include this header/column unless updating existing locations that are already loaded

 - sl_longitude, longitude

-If the sl_id column is present the import will look for a pre-existing location with the same ID and update it.
+If the sl_id column with data is present the import will look for a pre-existing location with the same ID and update it.
 If this is a new inmport and has not been assigned an id by the plugin you should not have this column included.

 If the sl_latitude and sl_longitude columns are present the geolocation process will be skipped for that location.